Preparing your application

 - Do mixed-use sites qualify for BLRF2?

 Yes.
-The technical annex will only take into account land released for housing, however inclusion of mixed-uses may support other areas of your application, such as strategic case.
+The technical annex will only take into account land released for housing, however inclusion of mixed-uses may support other areas of your application, such as the strategic case.

 - Can community-led housing groups take on the development role?